 Medical Office II: Billing (45 Hours)

-Medical Office II prepares students for an entry-level job in a doctor’s office or clinic.
-Learn to use Medical Manager software for patient record keeping, appointment scheduling, billing for services, posting of payments and generating accounting reports.
+This computer-based course, combined with Medical Office I, prepares students for an entry-level job in a doctor’s office or clinic.
+Learn to use Electronic Medical Records for patient record keeping, appointment scheduling, billing for services, posting of payments and generating accounting reports.

 The medical receptionist is often the first person a patient may interact with over the phone or upon arriving at a medical office.
 Therefore, the medical receptionist is integral to shaping the patients’ first impression of the medical practice, which could shape the patient-provider relationship for the long-term.